mission-young/LFS/chapter4.md

 ## 4.2.
 Creating the $LFS/tools Directory

-All programs compiled in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools) will be installed under `$LFS/tools` to keep them separate from the programs compiled in [Chapter 6](Linux%20From%20Scratch.html#chapter-building-system).
+All programs compiled in [Constructing a Temporary System](chapter5.md) will be installed under `$LFS/tools` to keep them separate from the programs compiled in [Building the LFS System](chapter6.md).
 The programs compiled here are temporary tools and will not be a part of the final LFS system.
 By keeping these programs in a separate directory, they can easily be discarded later after their use.
-This also prevents these programs from ending up in the host production directories (easy to do by accident in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools)).
+This also prevents these programs from ending up in the host production directories (easy to do by accident in [Constructing a Temporary System](chapter5.md)).

 Create the required directory by running the following as `root`: